 SWIFT, Correspondent Banks, and Their Limits

-The Society for Worldwide Interbank Financial Telecommunication (SWIFT) is the primary messaging network banks currently use.
-Many people believe that it moves the money, but this is not true.
+Many people who are unfamiliar with the fintech industry believe that it moves the money, but this is not true.
 Instead, it sends payment instructions between banks using a standardized format.

-So, how are funds settled then?
-SWIFT messages must be paired with correspondent banking, which involves one bank holding accounts with another.
+In short, SWIFT messages only work if they are paired with correspondent banking, which involves one bank holding accounts with another.
 This account is used to fulfill any monetary obligations.

-This works, but it can get complicated.
-You inevitably end up working with long chains, especially if you are dealing with minimally used currencies, like the kind that you will encounter in less developed markets.
-Settlements are also incredibly slow, with high intermediary fees and exchange markups.
+You inevitably end up working with long chains, especially if you are dealing with minimally used currencies, like the kind that you might encounter in less developed markets.

 And, to make matters even worse, there is very little that end users and compliance teams can see, making KYC processes difficult to implement and enforce.